-An applied behavior analysis curriculum can start young, and this book provides a complete curriculum that any care giver can provide.
-This unique resource provides one with everything a person may need to teach important skills such as eye contact, appropriate sitting, language skills, and play, to name but a few.
-Each lesson comes with thorough step-by-step instructions, plus supplementary materials such as color picture cards, printable copies, and checklists.
+An ABA curriculum can start young, and this book provides a complete curriculum that any care giver can provide.
+This unique resource provides everything a person may need to teach socially important behavior such as:

 Crafting Connections is a useful book for any parent, teacher, or professional behavior analyst who works one-on-one with children on the spectrum.
-Through easy-to-read descriptions and methodical instruction, the book covers such topics as social learning, social relatedness, social interaction, social awareness, and social communication, among other things.
+Through easy-to-read descriptions and methodical instruction, the book covers such topics as:

 Betty Fry Williams and Randy Lee Williams

 Effective Programs for Treating Autism Spectrum Disorder is a comprehensive guide that parents, teachers, and service providers can use to better assist those with autism.
 This popular and helpful book is organized into three sections:

 - characteristics of and general theories surrounding Autism Spectrum Disorder

 - a detailed overview of ABA

 - the various strategies associated with ABA

 Ethics for Behavior Analysts, Third Edition (Routledge, 2016)